- Schedule for the opening of advance registration

 Here's the Registration Status information.
 This student is not eligible to register because of one or more holds.
 But, even after clearing up the holds, the student would still need to be readmitted, since he or she has sat out one or more semesters since last being registered.
 If you don't see any warning triangle symbols (and their messages in bold type), you should be good to go (though you should check back right before registration opens in case your status changes at the last minute).

-If you had chosen the Add or Drop Classes link from the Registration menu, you might be seeing this next screen.
-(Most undergraduates will.)
-If your department requires it, you will have to enter a RUN number each time you return to SalukiNet to add or drop courses.
+If you had chosen the Add or Drop Classes link from the Registration menu, you might be seeing this RUN Verification page.
+(Some graduate students and most undergraduate students will.)
+If your department requires it, you will have to enter a RUN number in order to add or drop courses.
 You will be provided this number when you meet with your advisor to plan your schedule for the upcoming term (new students may receive it at New Student Orientation).
 The RUN will stay the same for any registration changes for this term (though it will be different for future terms).

-If you are required to have a RUN, but you do not yet have it (or cannot remember it), you can not continue with the registration process.
-A RUN from a past term usually will not work for this term.
+If you are on this page but do not yet have your RUN (or cannot remember it), you can not continue with the registration process.
+A RUN from a past term will not work for this term.
 You need to check with your advisor to get your RUN.

 Once successfully past the RUN number prompt, you will be brought to the Payment Agreement page.
 Here you will be asked to agree to certain payment conditions that will come into play as the result of registering.
 If you do not agree, you can not continue with the registration process.

-This is really the main registration page.
+This Add or Drop Classes page is really the main registration page.
 It is where you enter the CRNs of the classes for which you're trying to register.
-You can either enter them directly here, or search for them and have them populated onto here from the search results.
+You can either enter them directly in the boxes along the bottom, or search for them and have them populated into those boxes from the search results.

 If you've done your schedule planning in advance and have the CRNs, then you can quickly enter them here without having to do any searching during this registration session.
 Once you've entered the CRNs, click the "Submit Changes" button.